Kenny Battle: College career

-Battle played collegiately at Northern Illinois University from 1984–1986 before transferring to the University of Illinois.
+Battle played collegiately at Northern Illinois University from 1984 to 1986 before transferring to the University of Illinois.
 He was known as "King of the 360s" while playing at Northern Illinois.
 He was the captain of the 1989 Illinois team nicknamed the Flyin' Illini.
 The team reached the Final Four before being topped by Michigan.
 Battle was a fan favorite due to his hustle and spectacular slam dunks.
 The Illini awards the Kenny Battle Inspirational Award to the player who shows the most hustle during the season.

 Professional career

-Battle was selected by the Detroit Pistons in the 1st round (27th overall) of the 1989 NBA Draft and then traded on draft day to the Phoenix Suns along with Micheal Williams in exchange for the Suns' first round draft choice (24th overall pick), Anthony Cook.
+Battle was selected by the Detroit Pistons in the 1st round (27th overall) of the 1989 NBA draft and then traded on draft day to the Phoenix Suns along with Micheal Williams in exchange for the Suns' first round draft choice (24th overall pick), Anthony Cook.
 Battle played in 4 NBA seasons for the Phoenix Suns, Denver Nuggets, Boston Celtics and Golden State Warriors.
 His best year as a pro came during the 1991-92 NBA season when he split time with the Suns and Nuggets, appearing in 56 games and averaging 6.1 ppg.
-However, Battle's best game as a pro came on November 10, 1990 when he scored 23 points on 8/14 shooting in a Suns 173 – 143 victory over the Nuggets.
+However, Battle's best game as a pro came on November 10, 1990, when he scored 23 points on 8/14 shooting in a Suns 173 – 143 victory over the Nuggets.
 Prior to that, he competed in the 1990 NBA Slam Dunk Contest, where he finished in last place (8th).

+Battle won a Continental Basketball Association (CBA) championship with the La Crosse Catbirds in 1992.

 Battle briefly joined the Fargo-Moorhead Beez of the International Basketball Association in 2000.
 Currently Kenny is the director of basketball at Camp Judaea in Hendersonville, North Carolina.